savonet/liquidsoap/doc/content/server.md

 interface, available only on the local host by default.
 The Unix socket interface (*cf.* the `server.socket` setting) is through some sort of virtual file.
-This is more constraining, which allows one to restrict the use of the socket to some priviledged users.
+This is more constraining, which allows one to restrict the use of the socket to some privileged users.

 You can find more details on how to configure the server in the [documentation](help.html#settings) of the settings key `server`, in particular